cinchy-co/Documentation/data-syncs/installation-and-maintenance/installing-the-worker-listener.md

 The Worker and Event Listener are vital components for real-time Data syncs.
 Here's a brief overview of how the Worker/Event Listener operates:

 - The Event Listener, once successfully subscribed, awaits events from the streaming source.
-- Upon receiving a message from a streaming source, the Event Listener pushes it to the SQL Server Broker.
+- Upon receiving a message from a streaming source, the Event Listener pushes it to the message queue.
-- The Worker then retrieves the message from the SQL Server Broker.
+- The Worker then retrieves the message from the message queue.
 - The Worker fetches the corresponding record from the target based on the sync key.
 - If changes are detected, the Worker pushes them to the target system.
 Both successes and failures get logged in the worker's log file.